libwww-perl/libwww-perl/README.md

 When `$status` is "begin" the second argument is the [HTTP::Request](https://metacpan.org/pod/HTTP::Request) object, otherwise it is the [HTTP::Response](https://metacpan.org/pod/HTTP::Response) object.

+## redirect\_ok

+    my $bool = $ua->redirect_ok( $prospective_request, $response );

+This method is called by ["request" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#request) before it tries to follow a redirection to the request in `$response`.
+This should return a true value if this redirection is permissible.
+The `$prospective_request` will be the request to be sent if this method returns true.

+The base implementation will return false unless the method is in the object's `requests_redirectable` list, false if the proposed redirection is to a `file://...` URL, and true otherwise.

 # SEE ALSO